Approval-Based Voting with Mixed Goods: Introduction

 \section{Introduction}

 In \emph{multiwinner voting}---a ``new challenge for social choice theory'', as \citet{FaliszewskiSkSl17} put it---the goal is to select a subset of candidates of fixed size from a given set based on the voters' preferences.
 The candidates could be politicians vying for seats in the parliament, products to be shown on a company website, or places to visit on a school trip.
 A common way to elicit preferences from the voters is via the \emph{approval} model, wherein each voter simply specifies the subset of candidates that he or she approves \citep{Kilgour10,LacknerSk22}.
-While (approval-based) multiwinner voting has received substantial attention from computational social choice researchers in the past few years, a divisible analog called \emph{cake sharing} was recently introduced by \citet{BeiLuSu22}.
+While (approval-based) multiwinner voting has received substantial attention from (computational) social choice researchers in the past few years, a divisible analog called \emph{cake sharing} was recently introduced by \citet{BeiLuSu24}.
 In cake sharing, the candidates correspond to a divisible resource such as time periods for using a facility or files to be stored in cache memory.
-Following the famous resource allocation problem of \emph{cake cutting} \citep{RobertsonWe98,Procaccia16}, this divisible resource is referred to as a ``cake''.
+Following the famous resource allocation problem of \emph{cake cutting} \citep{RobertsonWe98,Procaccia16}, this divisible resource is referred to as a ``cake'', and cake sharing is the collective choice problem of selecting a subset of this resource.